 Offer to clean their house, mow the lawn, wash the car, take the laundry to your house and bring it back folded.
 I have some friends who are uncomfortable with someone cleaning their house, but I bet they would hand you the keys to their van if you said you would bring it back washed and vacuumed.

 There are so many appointments that foster families must provide transportation to and from.
 It’s kind of ridiculous.
 For instance, we had two foster children who are as “normal” as they come in our home for two years and we had an additional 3-4 weekly appointments and that didn’t take into account all of the irregular appointments.

 Get a background check and cover the transportation for one weekly appointment or, if the foster parent needs to attend the appointment, watch the other children in their home because it’s a royal pain to drag multiple children around so one kid can go to speech therapy.
 (And while it may work better for you, do your best to watch the kids in their home.
 Toting a group of kids to your house is probably more hassle than it’s worth.)

-Everyone is unwilling to serve foster kids, but it was my biological children who often slipped through the cracks and went unnoticed.
+Everyone is willing to serve foster kids, but it was my biological children who often slipped through the cracks and went unnoticed.
 They were the ones who have given up their home and their stability to serve their foster siblings and their sacrifice needed to be acknowledged every so often.

 Anyone who stepped out of their way to remember my biological kids during our time of fostering was precious to me.
 Three examples from our experience:

 1. The East Portland Rotary Club hosts an enormous Christmas party every year and gives all children in a foster family a gigantic gift, including the biological and adopted children.
 Many organizations provide Christmas gifts to foster children, but the East Portland Rotary Club is the only one I’ve found that remembers the family’s other children.